 Aged receivables and aged payables come straight from the documents you approved — no export, no spreadsheet.
 Every bucket drills back to the invoices inside it.

-Every data-quality issue gates approval — fixed, or explicitly acknowledged with your name on it.
+Every issue the checks find blocks approval until it’s fixed — or explicitly acknowledged with your name on it.
 Nothing is waved through.

 A second copy of an already-recorded bill is caught before you pay it twice, with the original beside it for comparison.

 Line totals must add up to the bill total.
-A minor balancing variance needs a typed reason; a real mismatch has to be fixed.
+A small rounding difference needs a typed reason; a real mismatch has to be fixed.

 If an invoice arrives with a different ABN or bank account than the verified supplier record, approval stops until you adopt the change or reject the bill.

 The AI never invents an account code.
-An uncertain line comes back blank and you assign it in the gate — or add the missing account without leaving the bill.
+An uncertain line comes back blank and you assign it right there in review — or add the missing account without leaving the bill.

 Match payments and receipts to the documents you approved.